Da2P (Distemper, adenovirus, parainfluenza, parvovirus)

 Flea and Tick Preventative

 - We recommend using flea and tick preventative.
-We carry a variety of products such as Frontline and Revolution.
-Frontline is by far our favorite and is safe and easy to apply.
+We carry a variety of products such as Bravecto and Revolution Plus.

 - Good oral health promotes good overall health.
 We recommend that your pet’s teeth be checked regularly.
 If your pet’s teeth have evidence of gingivitis, tartar or broken teeth, we recommend cleaning by ultrasonic scaling and polishing.
 Dental x-rays and oral extractions may be performed as necessary.